 HCU has a prime concern for the psychological and medical well-being of its students and employees and recognizes the problems created by the misuse of controlled substances.
 The University prohibits the possession, distribution, sale, or use of controlled substances and all other drugs prohibited by state and federal law (i.e., marijuana, narcotics, barbiturates, hallucinogens, amphetamines, analogs, or chemical designer intoxicants).
+An item with any amount of THC content is considered prohibited.
 Likewise, so-called designer substances that are made, possessed, or used as intoxicants are also prohibited.
 These include Gamma-Hydroxybutyric acid (GHB), ecstasy (MDMA), and any variety of chemicals processed as synthetic marijuana (spice), or which can also be commonly inhaled for the purpose of intoxicating the user.
 The University also prohibits the possession of drug paraphernalia (i.e., bongs, one hitters, pipes, clips, etc.).